swallowcamel/nancywiki/Diagnostics.md

 Instead of using the default output format, the method also provides a custom `Mustache` template that will be used to format the output.

-A proper diagnostics provider would probably take a couple of contstructor dependencies in order to be able to access the various pieces of the application.
+A proper diagnostics provider would probably take a couple of constructor dependencies in order to be able to access the various pieces of the application.

 [<< Part 15.
 Managing static content](Managing static content) - [Documentation overview](Documentation) - [Part 17.
 Adding a custom favicon >>](Adding a custom favicon)